Frequently Asked Questions

 - What do I do if a participant is injured during a trip or program?

-- What do a student do if he/she has a disability that affects his/her participation in the activity/trip?
+- What does a student do if they have a disability that affects their participation in the activity/trip?

 Q. What must a waiver or release contain?

 A. Waivers and releases should contain a description of the activity.
 For higher risk or hazardous activities, a specialized release with a more detailed description of the specific risks should be used.

 Q. Where can I find an approved waiver/release?